knative/docs/docs/eventing/features/transport-encryption.md

     - Addressables must only advertise HTTPS endpoints

 !!! important
     The `strict` is only enforced on the Broker and Channel receiver/ingress.
-Senders can still send events over plaintext HTTP.
+    When a broker or channel sends events to a subscriber, if that subscriber only has an HTTP address, the broker or channel can still send events over HTTP instead of HTTPS

 For example, to enable `strict` transport encryption, the `config-features` ConfigMap will look like the following: